Why will AI enhance, not replace, human diplomacy?

 Diplomacy in the AI era: Human as ever

 Diplomacy, at its core, is an inherently human endeavour—a nuanced combination of intelligence, empathy, and emotional awareness that empowers diplomats to represent, negotiate, and protect national interests.
 Unlike many other professions, diplomacy will be immune to the “automation onslaught” brought by AI.
-As a practice that is more art than science, deeply rooted in human experience and interaction, diplomacy is particularly resistant to technological automation.
+It is more art than science, deeply rooted in human experience and interaction, making it uniquely resistant to technological automation.

-In the future, diplomats will spend more time on face-to-face interactions—particularly with counterparts on opposing sides of geopolitical divides—rather than being tied to their screens.
+In the future, diplomats are likely to spend more time on face-to-face interactions—particularly with counterparts on opposing sides of geopolitical divides—rather than being tied to their screens.

 AI and loaded questions